What is the self-employed check-in?

 The Xero Assistance Programme (XAP) provides free and confidential wellbeing support to approximately 850,000 Kiwis.
 It’s available to small business owners who use Xero, their employees and families.

 Business resources for workplace wellbeing

-A free online tool for small-medium sized workplaces, including a step-by-step guide for changing your workplace environment and culture.
+A free online tool for small- and medium-sized workplaces, including a step-by-step guide for changing your workplace environment and culture.